 Efforts are underway, in all three communities, to ensure community rights to access resources within protected areas (PAs) and contribute to community conservation of both fisheries and terrestrial resources.
-These efforts are supported by local and university partners, the latter being UNICAMP (Brazil) and the University of Manitoba (Canada).
+These efforts are supported by local and university partners, the later both from UNICAMP (Brazil) and the University of Manitoba (Canada).